SystemSpace/Compendium/compendium.rst

 Is there government assistance in LFE?
   Depends on where you go, but in Ghakuwent-sji, you'll be fine - you get about 210000 sen a month - worth as much as about 1700 US$.

+Does LFE use crypto-currency?
+  Well its not a crypto, but it is decentralised.
+Although Systems often have their own currencies.

+  Sen is decentralised, but things like Krynta (the currency in most eNdymioN systems) isn't.

 Could you give a good breakdown of the job market?
   .9% primary sector, .2% secundary sector, 62% tertiary sector, and the other 36.9% action-packed other stuff (fighting etc.) These are estimates, I'm not allowed to give actual numbers.

+How does education work in LFE?
+  There's schools for different past lives.
+If you have no past lives, you need to go to a different school type.

+   Before 12 you just have default eduction that basically makes you get accustomed to the culture you're in.

 What are the most powerful, influential and selective groups in LFE (or outside of it) that aren't the companies listed on the home page?
   Hmmm… Myrad (magic development), Komata (AI), Espare (technology and creating new species) and the Niskai Collective (new species) are honorable mentions, I suppose.